Property Rights

 For landowners, buyers, and sellers, right of way easements can play a big role in how you use your property, its overall value, and the rights you hold.
 These legal agreements can seem complex, but by staying informed and getting advice from professionals, you’ll be in a much better position to handle them confidently.

 If you are in the process of buying or selling land, Acres’ data and mapping platform can further help you make informed decisions.
-Quickly check critical insights, like flood zones and historic satellite imagery, for millions of US parcels.
-You can get started for free or compare plans to find the right subscription for you.
+Quickly check critical insights, like flood zones and historic satellite imagery, for millions of U.S. parcels.